EPCCed/eidf-docs/docs/services/securedataroom/docs.md

 A new user account must reset the password before they can log in for the first time.
 To do this:

-1. The user can log into the [Portal](https://portal.eidf.ac.uk) and select their project from the 'Projects' drop down.
+1. The user can log into the [Portal](https://portal.eidf.ac.uk) and select their project from the 'Projects' drop-down.
 1. From the project page, they can select their account from the 'Your Accounts' table
 1. Finally, click the 'Set Password' button from the 'User Account Info' table.